How to Improve Social Intelligence & Improve Social Skills!

 6. You never try to prove a point at someone else’s expense.

-Socially intelligent people never try to prove a point at someone else’s expense; instead, they focus on finding win-win solutions that benefit everyone involved.
+Socially intelligent people never try to prove a point at someone else’s expense.
+Instead, they focus on finding win-win solutions that benefit everyone involved.

 7. You always think before you speak/act.